-- (a) The categories for evaluation and the criteria for assessing tenure are: - i) Academic or Professional Credentials possession of the normal credentials as defined for the position of Assistant Professor; usually an earned Ph.D. (or equivalent) or the degree that is determined as the terminal degree for the discipline (as identified in the Standards for Tenure and Promotion); and any additional credentials required for the specific position that were stated in the letter of appointment. - ii) Teaching Effectiveness a record of effective performance as a university teacher constituting promise for a successful career as a professor. - iii) Research, Scholarly and/or Creative Work evidence of a productive record of research, scholarship, and/or creative achievement, including work assessed by peer review, since the completion of the candidate's terminal degree and over the course of the period of appointment at Nipissing University, as constituting promise for a successful career as a professor.

-- iv) Service a satisfactory record of service to Nipissing University (and other institutions where appropriate), the profession, and the wider community. - (b) Candidates will be granted tenure if they meet expectations in all of the categories of evaluation. - (c) Candidates will have their tenure deferred if they meet expectations in only some of the categories but are deemed to be able to address the weaknesses in the other categories within the period when they would have to re-apply for tenure.
-Tenure can be deferred only once. - (d) Candidates will have their tenure denied if they do not meet expectations in any one or more of the categories and it is deemed that the weaknesses cannot be addressed satisfactorily within the period when they would have to re-apply for tenure. - (e) Candidates who have re-applied for tenure following a deferral (see Article 25.11(c) above) must meet expectations in all of the four categories to be awarded tenure.
+- (a) The categories for evaluation and the criteria for assessing tenure are: - i) Academic or Professional Credentials possession of the normal credentials as defined for the position of Assistant Professor; usually an earned Ph.D. (or equivalent) or the degree that is determined as the terminal degree for the discipline (as identified in this Article); and any additional credentials required for the specific position that were stated in the letter of appointment. - ii) Teaching Effectiveness a record of effective performance as a university teacher constituting promise for a successful career as a professor. - iii) Research, Scholarly and/or Creative Work evidence of a productive record of research, scholarship, and/or creative achievement, including work assessed by peer review, since the completion of the candidate's terminal degree and over the course of the period of appointment at Nipissing University, as constituting promise for a successful career as a professor. - iv) Service a satisfactory record of service to Nipissing University (and other institutions where appropriate), the profession, and the wider community. - (b) Candidates will be granted tenure if they meet expectations in all of the categories of evaluation. - (c) Candidates will have their tenure deferred if they meet expectations in only some of the categories but are deemed to be able to address the weaknesses in the other categories within the period when they would have to re-apply for tenure.
+Tenure can be deferred only once. - (d) Candidates who have re-applied for tenure following a deferral (see Article 26.17(c) above) must meet expectations in all of the four categories to be awarded tenure.